Blikkt op de Nederland !

 – – The two Round Towers by the Canal.
 The one in front as overgrown ruin, both with corresponding buildings attached.
 Before five fishing boats, partly with occupied crew, two under sails.
 A property on the opposite bank covered with trees.
 And in the air two chains of three birds each.
 Engraving/etching by Visscher as before.

-Wessely 67; Le Blanc 62. – Cf. Beck, van Goyen, Zeichnungen 445. – Plate 9 of the suite. – Three brown spots between left tower and sailboats before aside the impeccable copy of the M B Dubbel collection. – Typographic watermark. – As remarkable for oldmaster prints with fine margin of 5 mm round about. – See the complete description.
+Wessely 67; Le Blanc 62. – Cf. Beck, van Goyen, Zeichnungen 445. – Plate 9 of the suite. – Three brown spots between left tower and sailboats before aside the impeccable duplicate of the Museum Boymans. – Typographic watermark. – As remarkable for oldmaster prints with fine margin of 5 mm round about. – See the complete description.

-Wessely 69; Le Blanc 64; Hollstein 40 with ills. – Cf. Beck, van Goyen, Zeichnungen 497, and Dutch Drawings of the Seventeenth Century in the Rijksmuseum, Amsterdam, Artists born between 1580 and 1600, 186, each with ills. – Plate 11 of the suite. – Partial feeble margin fox spots and black tiny print stains on the back barely worth mentioning aside the impeccable copy of the M B Dubbel collection. – Figurative (leaping lion?) watermark with word mark. – As remarkable for oldmaster prints with fine margin of 5 mm round about. – See the complete description.
+Wessely 69; Le Blanc 64; Hollstein 40 with ills. – Cf. Beck, van Goyen, Zeichnungen 497, and Dutch Drawings of the Seventeenth Century in the Rijksmuseum, Amsterdam, Artists born between 1580 and 1600, 186, each with ills. – Plate 11 of the suite. – Partial feeble margin fox spots and black tiny print stains on the back barely worth mentioning aside the impeccable duplicate of the Museum Boymans. – Figurative (leaping lion?) watermark with word mark. – As remarkable for oldmaster prints with fine margin of 5 mm round about. – See the complete description.

 Added “Mittheilungen zur Geschichte der militärischen Tracht als Beilage zu seiner Uniformenkunde”, vol. 1893, no. 3: 2 ll. containing (The Netherlandish army in the time of Waterloo + Brandenburg-Prussian uniforms in the time of the Great Elector and his successors). – Text very little foxed and with 3 small repaired tears. – See the complete description.